Lewisporte-Twillingate

-Lewisporte-Twillingate is a provincial electoral district in Newfoundland and Labrador, which is represented by one member in the Newfoundland and Labrador House of Assembly.
+Lewisporte-Twillingate is a provincial electoral district in Newfoundland and Labrador, Canada, which is represented by one member in the Newfoundland and Labrador House of Assembly.
 It was contested for the first time in the 2015 provincial election.

 The district was created following the 2015 redistribution and the elimination of the district of The Isles of Notre Dame and Lewisporte.
 The town of Lewisporte is the largest population centre in the district.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: